-JHU’s plans for the Behavioral Health Crisis Support Team are rooted in engagement with members of our community of students, faculty, staff, and neighbors to obtain feedback as we are developing and finalizing details.
+The JHU’s Behavioral Health Crisis Support Team has been rooted in public health and crisis response best practices, and engagement with members of our community of students, faculty, staff, and neighbors.

-- Our project consultant, Dr. Ronald Means, conducted a comprehensive assessment of JHU’s current behavioral health crisis services and the range of responses to behavioral health crises in our community.
+- BHCST project consultant Dr. Ronald Means conducted a comprehensive assessment of JHU’s current behavioral health crisis services and the range of responses to behavioral health crises in our community.
 At this time, he also performed a literature review of behavioral health crisis management in university settings.